|

 08:00: pick up at your hotel, drive to visit Bat Trang Pottery Village - Bat Trang, which translates as 'bowl-making village' became famous for its bricks and for its bat dan, a type of bowl popular in the Red River Delta.
 Bat Trang was so well known that its bricks.
 The village's ceramics were finished with five types of glaze: iron brown, blue and white, ivory, moss green, and cracked.
 The most typical designs, and the ones that are most popular to this day, involve a combination of white and deep cobalt blue.

-Back Hanoi then head to Van Phuc silk village - In Van Phuc, one is confronted with an initially bewildering array of silk products, from the raw materials, to ready-to-wear garments, to a myriad of silk accessories.
+In the afternoon, we continue to Van Phuc silk village.
+In Van Phuc, one is confronted with an initially bewildering array of silk products, from the raw materials, to ready-to-wear garments, to a myriad of silk accessories.

 Inclusive